Tags

 Is Minimalist Design Good For Brands?

 I think minimalist design works best with more established brands because consumers already know what the product is for.
 Take Nutella, for example: most people know what it is, so we won’t need large images of bread smothered in the product.
 But that leaves the question of whether or not having that smothered bread actually makes consumers crave the product more (I know I would).
-These kinds of decisions might end up being make or break for a brand, although you never know until it happens.
+These kinds of decisions might end up being make-or-break for a brand, although you never know until it happens.

 That isn’t to say that there aren’t some successful minimalist redesigns out there!
-Other bloggers put out their own lists of logo redesigns that were buzzing on the internet throughout 2013 and I think some of them are definite winners.
+Other bloggers put out their own lists of logo redesigns that were buzzing on the internet throughout 2013, and I think some of them are definite winners.
 What do you think of the redesigns; successes or total failures?
-Which are your faves?
+Which are your faves

 Contact Us